Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 I am not just talking about your parents and your BFF from middle school here.
 Yes, you should ask your real-life friends to like your page.

-But make sure you are also asking your online friends as well.
+But make sure you also invite existing contacts and your online friends as well.
 In a nice, non-annoying manner.

 - Ask Twitter/Instagram/LinkedIn followers to also follow your brand on Facebook.